FireHead90544/PopKiz/README.md

 ## Configuration

 Edit `src/content.json` to customize everything from name to messages to images.
 A sample template has been provided.
+Once done, the static build can be generated using `npm run build` which can be served directly using gh-pages or any other static hosting.

 ## Deployment